Juan Fernández (missionary): Missionary work in Japan

-In 1549, Fernández would accompany Francis Xavier and Father Cosme de Torres (1506–1576) on the first Christian mission to Japan which by its very nature was the first substantial cultural exchange between Europe and Japan.
+In 1549, Fernández would accompany Francis Xavier and Father Cosme de Torres (1506–1576) on the first Christian mission to Japan.
+By its very nature this was the first substantial cultural exchange between Europe and Japan.

-The early Jesuit missionaries arrived in Japan on August 15, 1549, on the Feast of the Assumption and spent their first year in Kagoshima, a port city on the southern tip of the island nation.
+The early Jesuit missionaries arrived in Japan on 15 August 1549, on the Feast of the Assumption, and spent their first year in Kagoshima, a port city on the southern tip of the island nation.
 There the first Japanese Christian community was formed and the Jesuits focused on learning the Japanese language and creating crude Christian books written in Japanese characters that explained basic tenets of Christian doctrine.
 The Jesuits moved on from Kagoshima and Xavier planned to convert to Christianity the emperor of Japan, which they hoped would result in a Constantine-style conversion of the entire island nation.
 Xavier believed also that since the Japanese held reason in high esteem, the Japanese would reason for themselves that becoming Christians would be the correct thing to do.
 Xavier anticipated that Japan would be the easiest Asian nation to convert.
 Jesuit missionaries later in the sixteenth century had high hopes that the complete conversion of Japan would counterbalance the defection of England from the comity of Catholic nations.
 However, the mission to the emperor was unsuccessful since he spoke to no one except the most prominent members of Japanese society and instead the Jesuits turned their focus on the individual Christian conversion of the daimyōs, or Japanese warlords.

 In a letter from Portuguese Malacca, dated 20 June 1549, Francis Xavier begs the prayers of the Goa brethren for those about to start on the Japanese mission, mentioning among them Juan Fernández.
 On their arrival in Japan Juan was active in the work of evangelizing.

-In September 1550, he accompanied Francis Xavier to Hirado, thence to Yamaguchi, and on to Kyoto.
+In September 1550, he accompanied Francis Xavier to Hirado, then to Yamaguchi.
 They returned to Yamaguchi, where he was left with Father Cosme de Torres in charge of the Christians when Francis Xavier started for China.

 There was in the records of the Jesuit college at Coimbra a lengthy document, professed to be the translation of an account rendered to Francis Xavier by Fernández of a controversy with the Japanese on such questions as the nature of God, creation, the nature and immortality of the soul.
 The success of Brother Fernández on this occasion in refuting his Japanese adversaries resulted in the ill will of Buddhist priests, who stirred up a rebellion against the local daimyō, who had become a Christian.
 The missionaries were concealed by the wife of one of the nobles until they were able to resume their work of preaching.

 Francis Xavier says in one of his letters: